zorbathut/godottools/README.md

 ----

+[**vendoring**](https://github.com/zorbathut/godottools/tree/dev/vendoring): This contains a set of scripts and tooling for making your own custom changes to Godot and making it relatively easy to use.
+Right now this assumes everyone working on the game will be willing to build the engine, but it does make that into a one-click process.
+Read [SETUP.md](https://github.com/zorbathut/godottools/tree/dev/vendoring/SETUP.md) for instructions on how to get it set up, and pester me on Discord if you're having trouble.

 [**developer_tools**](https://github.com/zorbathut/godottools/tree/dev/developer_tools): This contains a bunch of in-engine convenient developer tools, both for your own purposes and for the benefit of modders.
 Right now this includes an ingame debug log, a simple visual profiler, and a debug-command GUI.
 Be aware that this is hackily extracted from my current project and will require some work to get functioning properly.

 ----